Air-free technique: Schlenk line

 Glassware are usually connected via tightly-fitting and greased ground glass joints.
 Round bends of glass tubing with ground glass joints may be used to adjust the orientation of various vessels.
 Filtrations may be accomplished by dedicated equipment.

 Associated preparations

 Commercially available purified inert gas (argon or nitrogen) is adequate for most purposes.
 However, for certain applications, it is necessary to further remove water and oxygen.
-This additional purification can be accomplished by piping the inert gas line through a heated column of copper catalyst, which converts the oxygen to copper oxide.
+This additional purification can be accomplished by piping the inert gas line through a heated column of copper, which converts the oxygen to copper oxide.
 Water is removed by piping the gas through a column of desiccant such as phosphorus pentoxide or molecular sieves.

 Air- and water-free solvents are also necessary.
 If high-purity solvents are available in nitrogen-purged Winchesters, they can be brought directly into the glovebox.
 For use with Schlenk technique, they can be quickly poured into Schlenk flasks charged with molecular sieves, and degassed.
 More typically, solvent is dispensed directly from a still or solvent purification column.